jzl4/financial-etl-poc/dockerized-airflow-notes.md

   image: apache/airflow:2.8.1
 ```
 This causes conflicts, because image is saying to use specifically this version of airflow, from version 2.8.1, whereas build is using a customization defined in the Dockerfile.
 Solution needs to remove the image portion
+- When you provide both build and image in docker-compose.yaml, Docker's behavior can be unpredictable.
+Often, it will prioritize the image tag, pull the generic image from Docker Hub, and completely ignore your build section.
+This means your custom Dockerfile never ran, and the libraries in your requirements.txt were never installed, leading to "module not found" errors later.

 ### A discussion of YAML anchors
 ```